AIM: An Adaptive and Iterative Mechanism for Differentially Private Synthetic Data: AIM: An Adaptive and Iterative Mechanism for Synthetic Data

 In Lines \ref{line:budget} and \ref{line:anneal} of \aim, we introduce logic to modify the per-round privacy budget as execution progresses, and as a result, eliminate the need to provide the number of rounds up front.
 This makes \aim hyper-parameter free, relieving practitioners from that often overlooked burden.

 Specifically, we use a simple annealing procedure (\cref{alg:anneal}) that gradually increases the budget per round when an insufficient amount of information is learned at the current per-round budget.
 The annealing condition is activated if the difference between $M_{r_t}(\hat{p}_t)$ and $M_{r_t}(\hat{p}_{t-1})$ is small, which indicates that not much information was learned in the previous round.
-If it is satisfied, then $\epsilon_t$ for the select step is doubled, while $\sigma_t$ for the measure step is cut in half.
+If it is satisfied, then $\epsilon_t$ for is doubled, while $\sigma_t$ is cut in half.

 This check can pass for two reasons: (1) there were no good candidates (all scores are low in \cref{eq:quality}) in which case increasing $\sigma_t$ will make more candidates good, and (2) there were good candidates, but they were not selected because there was too much noise in the select step, which can be remedied by increasing $\epsilon_t$.
 The precise annealing threshold used is $\sqrt{2/\pi} \cdot \sigma_t \cdot n_{r_t}$, which is the expected error of the noisy marginal, and an approximation for the expected error of $\hat{p}_t$ on marginal $r$.
 When the available privacy budget is small, this condition will be activated more frequently, and as a result, \aim will run for fewer rounds.
 Conversely, when the available privacy budget is large, \aim will run for many rounds before this condition activates.